The Real Estate Market in Penang

 - Mixed-use projects (SOHO/SOVO).

-- Long-term rental (+ 3 months) via a standard lease.
+- Long-term rental (3 months or more) via a standard tenancy.

-Yes, but selection must be rigorous.
+Yes, but your selection has to be rigorous.
 Here are the promising segments.

-Townhouses or modern apartments for employees of the Batu Kawan industrial zone.
+Townhouses or modern apartments for workers in the Batu Kawan industrial zone.

-Compact units close to the airport and the "Free Industrial Zone."
-Highly sought after by solo expats.
+Compact units close to the airport and the "Free Industrial Zone".
+Very popular with solo expats.

 Renovation in George Town

-Small traditional houses outside the UNESCO buffer zone requiring renovation work.
+Small traditional houses outside the UNESCO buffer zone that need renovation work.

-*Note: Foreigners have minimum purchase thresholds imposed by the State of Penang.
+*Note: Foreigners face minimum purchase thresholds set by the State of Penang.

-Consult the real estate property law for details by area.
+Check the property ownership law for the details by area.

 Selection and "Letter of Offer"

-After visiting the property with a certified agent, you sign a letter of offer and pay a deposit of 2% to 3% (Earnest Deposit).
+After viewing the property with a certified agent, you sign a letter of offer and pay a deposit of 2% to 3% (Earnest Deposit).

-Generally within 14 to 21 days following the offer.
-The balance of the deposit (bringing the total to 10%) is paid here.
-An independent lawyer is highly recommended.
+Usually within 14 to 21 days of the offer.
+The balance of the deposit (bringing the total to 10%) is paid at this stage.
+An independent lawyer is strongly recommended.

 State Consent